yapweijun1996/PaynowQR-img-base64/README.md

 - Script loads external libraries (PaynowQR and QRCode) asynchronously.
 - Elements are processed once unless `rerender` option is set.

+## License

+This project is licensed under the MIT License.
+See the license header in `js/paynowqr_img_base64.js` for details.

+It uses the following open-source libraries:

+- **PaynowQR**: MIT License (assumed based on common open-source practices)
+- **QRCode.js**: MIT License (https://github.com/soldair/node-qrcode)

+For business use, all components are compatible with commercial applications under their respective licenses.
+Please verify the exact license terms of the dependencies if needed.

 ## Dependencies

 - PaynowQR library (js/paynowqr.min.js)